COVID-19 Information Hub

 - Tips to reduce your risk

-If you are unwell, waiting on a coronavirus test result or you or someone close to you has recently tested positive for the coronavirus, please call us on (03) 8345 2000 to let us know.
+And importantly, if you are a patient of the Women’s and you have visited an exposure site in the last 14 days, are feeling unwell, waiting on a coronavirus test result or you or someone close to you has recently tested positive, please call us on (03) 8345 2000 to let us know.

 You will not miss out on the care you need.
 In some cases, we may reschedule your appointment or offer you a telehealth appointment over the phone or video call.
 Whatever your circumstance, we are here to help you.